j-resilient/AA_Questions/README.md

 # AA_Questions
 An application to create and manage a database of students questions.
+It tracks questions, replies to questions, replies to replies, and question likes.
+Uses Ruby, Rspec, and SQLite.
 ## Learning Goals
 (From App Academy Description)
 > Know how to use a SQL script to construct a database